Settings Reference¶

 Default:

-Unit: seconds
+integerUnit: seconds

 Sets the leeway value for JWT token validation.
 This allows some clock skew between your server and the Entra ID server when validating timestamps in the token.

-claim) during token validation to provide a grace period, which can help prevent authentication failures due to minor clock synchronization issues.
+The leeway value is added to the expiration time (exp claim) during token validation to provide a grace period, which can help prevent authentication failures due to minor clock synchronization issues.

 Example: